Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Jaste Saida Yurievna

-• Among the first, in the 4th millennium BC, the ancient states of Mesopotamia arose - countries located between the Caucasus in the north and the Persian Gulf in the south, between the Syrian steppe in the west and the mountainous regions of Iran in the east (the territory of modern Iraq).
-The country is crossed from north to south by two large rivers, the Tigris and Euphrates.
-These rivers created a fertile valley thanks to river sediments and served as good transport routes connecting the Mesopotamian states with their neighbors.
+• One of the first, in the 4th millennium BC, the ancient states of Mesopotamia arose - countries located between the Caucasus in the north and the Persian Gulf in the south, between the Syrian steppe in the west and the mountainous regions of Iran in the east (the territory of modern Iraq).
+From north to south, the country is crossed by two large rivers, the Tigris and the Euphrates.
+These rivers created a fertile valley due to river sediments and served as good transport routes connecting the states of Mesopotamia with their neighbors.

-• Mesopotamia means "land between the rivers."
-By the 5th millennium BC.
-The agricultural communities of Mesopotamia, formed on the fertile banks of the Tigris and Euphrates, reached their peak.
-The Sumerian kingdom formed in the south.
+• Mesopotamia means "land between rivers".
+By the 5th millennium BC. the agricultural communities of Mesopotamia, formed on the fertile banks of the Tigris and Euphrates, reached their peak.
+In the south, the Sumerian kingdom was formed.

 Sumer and Akkad